The Work Attitude of (Some) Expat Teachers

 The way they conduct themselves as professionals, deliver instruction, treat their students, and comply with the requirements of the job are telltale signs that they have no formal training as teachers.
 And truth be told – SOME expat teachers here in South Korea were not trained to teach.
 They have no degrees in education.
 They were lucky to have been hired.
 Well, they trained as teachers on the job.
 Hopefully, they eventually became “real teachers,” no longer “pretenders,” after a year or two.
 But wait… did they?

 What is so frustrating is the ones complaining a lot are not doing their job the way they ought to.
 They do not comply with all the requirements.
 And with some of the tasks perennially performed by teachers, they still had to bother their colleagues for assistance.
 I witnessed how SOME of them sweep their incompetence under the rugs of their complaints.
-They thought that they could hide their inability to perform and deliver by verbally attacking school policies and administrators who are not present to defend themselves.
+They thought that they could hide their inability to perform and deliver by verbally attacking school policies and administrators who are not present to defend themselves or refute what they (the whiners) are saying.
 There were times that I had to call the attention of a few of my fellow expat teachers for taking the floor too long during meetings to needlessly complain about something.
+This made me unpopular to them.
 The exchange between us would usually get heated.
 I had to do it to prevent meetings from dragging too long.

 How surprised was I when one time a few of my fellow expat teachers complained about reading long (job-related) emails.
 Let’s say that it would take an extra 5 minutes to read an email that is longer than usual.
 What is an extra 5 minutes when compared to the more or less 5 months in a year that we get paid while vacationing and doing almost nothing job-related?

 I have some colleagues who voice their discontent about policies but at the same time perform their functions as best as they could.
 Their students never complained about being shortchanged.
 They know that whatever disagreement they have with policies, it’s between them and the school administrators.
 The students should never be caught in the crossfire.
 They help in solving issues that could be remedied.
 They are professionals and I admire them.
+They are not whiners.
 I listen when they talk.
-They were times that I disagreed with them and had a healthy discussion.
+They were times that I disagreed with them and we had healthy discussions.

 I could go on and on and say a lot more about the work attitude of SOME expat teachers here is South Korea, but I need to stop at this point.